-1. About This Guidance
+1. About this guidance

-- 1.1 The National Planning Policy Framework (NPPF) indicates that Local Development Documents form the framework for making decisions on applications for planning permission.
+- 1.0 The National Planning Policy Framework (NPPF) indicates that Local Development Documents form the framework for making decisions on applications for planning permission.
 Decisions have to be taken in accordance with the development plan unless other material considerations indicate otherwise.
 NPPF advises that a local planning authority may prepare Supplementary Planning Documents to provide greater detail on the policies in its Local Plan.
-Supplementary Planning Documents are a 'material' consideration when planning applications are decided. - As required by the Planning and Compulsory Purchase Act 2004 we have prepared a Statement of Community Involvement (SCI) which sets out how we will involve the community in preparing our Local Plan and consulting on planning applications.
-In accordance with the SCI we have involved people who may be interested in this Supplementary Planning Document and asked them for their comments.
+Supplementary Planning Documents (SPDs) are a 'material' consideration when planning applications are decided. - 1.1 As required by the Planning and Compulsory Purchase Act 2004 we have prepared a Statement of Community Involvement (SCI) which sets out how we will involve the community in preparing our Local Plan and consulting on planning applications.
+This SPD has been prepared in consultation with the Council's Education Service.
+In accordance with the SCI we have involved people who may be interested in this SPD Supplementary Planning Document and asked them for their comments.
 We have produced a consultation statement which summarises all the comments people made to us and our response.
 This is available on request.